Rebeca Andrade

-Early life and background
+Early life

 Andrade was born on 8 May 1999 in Guarulhos.
 She is one of eight children of a single mother, Rosa.
-Her mother cleaned houses and walked to work in order to pay for Rebeca's gymnastics training.
+Her mother cleaned houses and walked to work in order to pay for her gymnastics training.
 She began gymnastics when she was four years old after her aunt took her to the gym where she worked.
-When she was nine years old she moved to train in Curitiba, and a year later she moved to Rio de Janeiro to train at Flamengo.
+When she was nine years old, she moved to train in Curitiba, and a year later she moved to Rio de Janeiro to train at Flamengo.
 She speaks both Portuguese and English, and she is Afro-Brazilian.

-Junior career
+Gymnastics career

 2012

 Andrade made her international debut when she was thirteen years old at the Junior Pan American Championships.
 She helped Brazil win the team silver medal behind Canada and ahead of Mexico.
 Individually, she won the gold medal in the all-around, on vault, and the floor exercise, and she won the bronze medal on the balance beam.
 Then at the Junior South American Championships in Cochabamba, she placed first with the Brazilian team as well as in the individual all-around.
 She also competed at the Brazil Trophy, a domestic competition for both juniors and seniors, where she edged out Olympians including Jade Barbosa and Daniele Hypólito to claim the all-around title.